moreka/moreka.github.io/_pages/about.md

 My name is Mohammad Reza.

-I am a Computer Scientist, working as a Research Assistant in [Learning and Adaptive Systems](https://las.inf.ethz.ch) at [ETH Zürich](https://www.ethz.ch/en.html).
-I currently work on Submodularity, Optimization and Online Learning.
+I am a Computer Scientist, working as a PhD student in [Learning and Adaptive Systems](https://las.inf.ethz.ch) at [ETH Zürich](https://www.ethz.ch/en.html).
+I currently work on Optimization, Online Learning, and Sampling.